-- 17. Complete the installation procedure.
-You can run the OAuth tool, which obtains the access token necessary to retrieve information from Microsoft Teams. - To run the OAuth tool, select the Run OAuth tool check box, and click Next.
+- 18. Complete the installation procedure.
+You can run the OAuth tool, which obtains the access token necessary to retrieve information from Yammer. - To run the OAuth tool, select the Run OAuth tool check box, and click Next.

-Your default web browser opens to the Microsoft web site, so that you can authorize the connector to access the repository.
+Your default web browser opens to the Yammer web site, so that you can authorize the connector to access Yammer.

-After you authorize the connector, the OAuth tool creates a file named oauth.cfg, in the connector's installation folder.
-This file contains the parameters required by the connector to authenticate with Microsoft Teams.
-The default connector configuration automatically imports these parameters (for information about how to include configuration parameters from other files, see Include an External Configuration File, on page 27).
+After you authorize the connector, the OAuth tool obtains the access token from Yammer and creates a file named oauth.cfg, in the connector's installation folder.
+This file contains the parameters required by the connector to authenticate with Yammer.
+The default connector configuration automatically imports these parameters (for information about how to include configuration parameters from other files, see Include an External Configuration File, on page 23).

 You can now configure fetch tasks.
-For information about how to do this, see Use the Connector, on page 51.
+For information about how to do this, see Use the Connector, on page 47.

-To finish installing the connector without running the OAuth tool, clear the Run OAuth tool check box and click Finish.
-For information about how to run the OAuth tool at a later time, see Configure OAuth Authentication, below.
+To finish installing the connector without running the OAuth tool, clear the Run OAuth tool check box and click Next followed by Finish.
+For information about how to run the OAuth tool at a later time, see Configure OAuth Authentication, on the next page.

-Install Microsoft Teams Connector on Linux
+Install Yammer Connector on Linux

-To install the Microsoft Teams Connector, use the following procedure.
+To install the Yammer Connector, use the following procedure.

-To install Microsoft Teams Connector on Linux
+To install Yammer Connector on Linux

-- Open a terminal in the directory in which you have placed the installer, and run the following command: - ./ConnectorName_VersionNumber_Platform.exe --mode text - Follow the on-screen instructions.
-For information about the options that are specified during installation, see Install Microsoft Teams Connector on Windows.
+1. Open a terminal in the directory in which you have placed the installer, and run the following command:

+./ConnectorName_VersionNumber_Platform.exe --mode text

+2. Follow the on-screen instructions.
+For information about the options that are specified during installation, see Install Yammer Connector on Windows.
 For more information about installing IDOL components, refer to the IDOL Getting Started Guide.